Ashok Chavda: Awards and recognition

 Chavda received the Yuva Gaurav Award (2012) and the Dasi Jivan Award (2013–14), awarded by Gujarat Sahitya Akademi and the Government of Gujarat.

 His book Dalkhi Thi Saav Chhutan was awarded the Yuva Puraskar (2013) by Sahitya Akademi.

 In 2014, he received the Vishesh Sanman from the South Gujarat Professor's Association.
 His books Pityo Ashko and Pagrav Talaavma were awarded the Best Book Prize (2012) in the Humorous and Poetry section by Gujarat Sahitya Akademi.

+In 2016, he received the Ravji Patel Yuva Pratibha Award..

+In 2019, he received the Gujarat Tourism Best Lyricist Award for Gujarati Film KUTUMB.

+In 2023, His translated work This Ancient Lyre (2005), Malayalam poet O. N. V. Kurup's collection of poems edited by A. J. Thomas, into Gujarati as Aa Prachin Vadya (2020) received Best Translation Award-2021 by Gujarat Sahitya Akademi, Gandhinagar.

+In 2026, he received the Gujarat Film Best Lyricist Award-2023 for Gujarati Film SAMBANDHO MA KHALI JAGA.

-In 2017, he was invited by the president of India to the Writers Residence Program at Rashtrapati Bhavan and also received the Ravji Patel Yuva Pratibha Award.
+In 2017, he was invited by the president of India to the Writers Residence Program at Rashtrapati Bhavan.
+He was so impressed with the stress laid on time management at Rashtrapati Bhavan that he says that in his 15 days’ stay there, he planned out his work for the next 15 years. >"staying-with-the-rashtrapati".

+Lyricist

+In addition to the valuable contributions to the Gujarati literature, he is one of the leading lyricists in Gujarati film industry.
+His works as a lyricist are as under: